atlas033/sierpinski/README.md

-# smallPrograms
+# Sierpinksi Triangle
-small C# Programs that i made for university homework
+small C# Program that i made for university homework

 press right and left Arrowkeys to change Recursionlevel